 The present restrictions as a result of Coronavirus / COVID-19 have led to some uncertainty about the types of activity that remain permissible.
-This guidance, which reflects Government advice as at 3rd April 2020, is intended to clarify the requirements that apply on vehicle collections and distribution.
+This guidance, which reflects Government advice as at 9th April 2020, is intended to clarify the requirements that apply on vehicle and parts collections, delivery and distribution.

-VEHICLE COLLECTIONS AND DISTRIBUTION - REQUIREMENTS
+VEHICLE AND PARTS COLLECTIONS AND DISTRIBUTION - REQUIREMENTS